 Mortgage Architects, also known as MA, is a mortgage brokerage that operates in all provinces in Canada.
 Besides new home purchases, renewals and refinancing, Mortgage Architects also offers equipment leasing services to businesses.

 The Mortgage Centre is a mortgage brokerage franchisor that has franchisees/mortgage brokers operating in 9 provinces in Canada, excluding Quebec.
 The Mortgage Centre also offers second and third mortgages.

 Canwise Financial is a mortgage broker that operates in most provinces and territories in Canada.
-They are owned by ratehub.ca and have funded over $7.5 billion in mortgages.
-CanWise offers a New To Canada mortgage, for permanent residents with a downpayment greater than 5%, or non-permanent residents with a downpayment greater than 10%, even with a weak credit score.
+They are owned and operated by RateHub.ca and have funded over $7.5 billion in mortgages.
+CanWise offers a New To Canada mortgage, for permanent residents with a down payment greater than 5%, or non-permanent residents with a down payment greater than 10%, even with a weak credit score.

 Provincial regulatory bodies govern the real estate market in Canada.
 The Mortgage Brokers' Regulatory Council of Canada (MBRCC) is a forum to help provincial regulators coordinate regulatory practices between provinces.
 Nine provinces are members of the MBRCC with the exception of Prince Edward Island.

 Mortgage brokers in Quebec are regulated by the Autorité des marchés financiers.
 Individuals need to pass four stages of certification before becoming a licensed mortgage broker.
 This includes mortgage broker training, training on professional practice and ethics, and related exams.